artfulbodger/artfulAWS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve existing features or report a bug with the current code
 title: ''
-labels: 'bug'
+labels: bug
+assignees: ''

 ---

 **Describe the bug**